vertica/vertica-kubernetes/docker-vertica/README.md

 # How to Use This Image

-This image runs the Vertica server that is optimized for use with the [Vertica operator](https://github.com/vertica/vertica-kubernetes/tree/main/docker-operator).
+This image runs the Vertica server that is optimized for use with the [Vertica operator](https://hub.docker.com/r/vertica/verticadb-operator).
 The operator automates management and administrative tasks for an [Eon Mode](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Eon/Architecture.htm) database in Kubernetes.

 Vertica provides two versions of this image, depending on whether you require the TensorFlow package:
 - If you do not require the TensorFlow package, Vertica recommends downloading the image with the *-minimal* supported tag suffix.
 Because it does not include the TensorFlow package, it has a reduced size.
 The *-minimal* image is the default image included in the [Vertica Helm chart](https://github.com/vertica/charts).
 - If you do require the TensorFlow package, download an image without the *-minimal* suffix.
 For details about TensorFlow and Vertica, see [Setting up TensorFlow Support in Vertica](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AnalyzingData/MachineLearning/UsingExternalModels/UsingTensorFlow/TensorFlowExample.htm).

-For a brief overview on how to install and configure the operator, see the [Vertica GitHub repository](https://github.com/vertica/vertica-kubernetes).
-For an in-depth look at Vertica on Kubernetes, see the [Vertica documentation](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/ContainerizedVertica.htm).
+For in-depth details about how to install and configure the VerticaDB operator, see the [Vertica documentation](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/Kubernetes/Operator/Operator.htm).

 # License

-View the [license information](https://www.vertica.com/end-user-license-agreement-ce-version/) for this image.
+View the [license information](https://www.microfocus.com/en-us/legal/software-licensing) for this image.